 Take a motorcycle safety and driving course.

-Always wear a helmet (Texas law provides that all people under 21 must wear a helmet when riding a motorcycle, and people over 21 may not wear a helmet if they have proof of completion of rider training course or proof of insurance covering injuries resulting from motorcycle accident).
+Always wear a helmet (Texas law provides that all people under 21 must wear a helmet when riding a motorcycle, and people over 21 may not wear a helmet if they have proof of completion of a training course or proof of insurance covering injuries resulting from a motorcycle accident).

 Do not drive when you are too tired or impaired.